Ore Village Primary Academy is an academy as part of The Kemnal Academies Trust (TKAT).

 Dr Cetin Karakaya was born in Turkey.
 He graduated from Gebze Industrial Vocational High School, Electrical Department in 1995 and gained a PhD in Education from Sakarya University in 2011.
 He worked as Assistant Associate Director for ten years in Sakarya University and for three years at Istanbul Commerce University He moved to the UK with his wife and two children in 2013 where he provided entrepreneurship training and services in university and to industrial firms.
 He continues to provide business advice and healthcare training in Hastings.

-Megan Honeysett joined a teaching programme called Teach First after graduating from the University of Exeter.
-Through this scheme, she was placed at Ore Village Primary Academy.
-She has been working at OVPA as a Year 6 teacher since then and has loved every minute of her 3 years here.
+Roz Sheldrake - originally worked as a Mental Health Nurse.
+She joined Ore Village Primary Academy in 2015 as a student teacher.
+She trained through the SCITT programme and has been a Key Stage 1 teacher since 2016.
+She strongly believes in what all the members of staff at OVPA are working towards and thoroughly enjoys working here.
 In her role as staff governor, she works alongside the other governors to ensure that the governing body fulfils its duties to the children at our school – ensuring that they all reach their full potential.